St Thomas More Catholic

-Pupils are taught the principles of information and computation, to understand how digital systems work, pupils are equipped to use information technology to create programs and use applications in a range of contexts.
-Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participates in a digital world.
+Pupils are taught the principles of information and computation, to understand how digital systems work and pupils are equipped to use information technology to create programs and use applications in a range of contexts.
+Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
+Our pupils will gain experience and skills of a wide range of technology in a way that will enhance their learning opportunities, enabling them to use technology across a range of subjects to be creative and solve problems, ensuring they make progress.

 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.

-In our school, we follow the schemes of work set out by BGFL 365.
+In our school, we follow the schemes of work set out by Kapow!

-An overview of the units covered can be seen below.
+An overview of the units covered and progression map can be can be seen below.

 Key Stage 1